- Type of Hakhshara

 Recommended Citation

-Gisbert Strotdrees, Kibbuz Westerbeck (Hof Stern), in: Hakhshara as a Place of Remembrance, December 12, 2022. <https://hachschara.juedische-geschichte-online.net/en/site/4> [November 23, 2024].
+Gisbert Strotdrees, Kibbutz Westerbeck (Hof Stern / Stern farm estate), in: Hakhshara as a Place of Remembrance, December 12, 2022. <https://hachschara.juedische-geschichte-online.net/en/site/4> [December 26, 2024].

 This work is licensed under a Creative Commons Attribution - Non commercial - No Derivatives 4.0 International License.
 As long as the material is unedited and you give appropriate credit according to the Recommended Citation, you may reuse and redistribute it in any medium or format for non-commercial purposes.